| LIN-assist

 plant capacity and peak user demand (similar flow rates are best), user

-demand pattern (24/7 at steady rates throughout the contract period is
+demand pattern (24/7 at steady rates is

 (shorter contracts require higher annual capital cost amortization).

-Where there is a good match between rated plant capacity and user demand, when user demand is relatively steady, and when product in not required at more than about 100 psig (7 Barg), LIN-assist plants will produce product more economically than 100% liquid vaporization.
-When demand varies considerably and high purity product is required, liquid nitrogen vaporization may continue to be the preferred choice for at least some of the site demand.
+If user demand is relatively low, and variable, either a traditional liquid supply may be more appropriate, or, if nitrogen purity is not a critical parameter, a non-cryogenic system might be the most economical supply source.
+See the graphic on this page.
 The LIN-assist nitrogen production process is similar to that used in conventional cryogenic nitrogen plants.
 The only significant difference is that LIN import and vaporization is used to provide the refrigeration necessary to cryogenically separate air by low temperature distillation and purify the product instead of a mechanical refrigeration cycle.
-(Your liquid nitrogen supplier uses a large scale mechanical refrigeration system in the plant that is used to produce the liquid used at your site.)
 Typically, when producing at a relatively constant rate near its rated capacity, 20 to 30 units of gaseous nitrogen can be produced by the plant for every unit of LIN consumed.
 LIN-assist plants are inherently reliable, as they have less mechanical equipment than a conventional cryogenic plant and most components run at continuous steady-state conditions.
 LIN storage and vaporization is an inherent part of the system.
-Vaporized LIN is automatically provided to meet short-term demand peaks and back up the air separation process. |
+Vaporized LIN is automatically provided to meet short-term demand peaks and back up the air separation process.
+LIN-assist plants are compact units requiring very little area to install. |

 Features: